Questions and Answers

 - Costs incurred prior to the application date,

 - Costs resulting from invoices for small amounts, i.e. below EUR 150 (net),

 - Travel expenses,

-- Intellectual property rights that have been in-licensed in a non-exclusive manner or intellectual property rights that are implemented solely by means of licensing,
+- Intellectual property rights that have been non-exclusively in-licensed or intellectual property rights that are implemented solely by means of licensing,

-- Costs of external consultants in the case of ongoing, routine consultancy or marketing,
+- Costs of external consultants in the case of ongoing, routine consultations or marketing,

-- Court costs and any cost reimbursements to opposing parties in connection with property right infringements,
+- Court costs and any reimbursement of costs to opposing parties in relation to property right infringements,

 - Value added tax